The Ultimate Toolbox for a Content Marketing Manager13 min read

 It’s a position that requires you to put your writing, communication and project management skills to the test on a daily basis.
 Everyone does it differently, but we could all use a little help along the way.

 Whether you’re a solo startup or head of an established marketing team, this ultimate toolbox will make your digital content life a little easier.

 What’s the role of a content marketing manager?

-A day in the life of a Content Marketing Manager is never the same, so we’ve tried to narrow it down to some of the most typical tasks:
+A day in the life of a content marketing manager is never the same.
+But here are some of the most typical tasks: